Graduate Catalog 2013-2014

 In 1962, the University acquired the College of Physicians and Surgeons, a school of dentistry founded in San Francisco in 1896.
 In 2004, the school was named the Arthur A. Dugoni School of Dentistry in honor of its dean of 28 years.
 It was the first time any university in the United States or Canada had named its dental school for the current dean.

-In 1999, jazz legend Dave Brubeck and his wife Lola, both Pacific graduates, announced that their papers, recordings and memorabilia would be deposited at Pacific for study and research.
+In 1999, the late jazz legend Dave Brubeck ’42 and his wife Iola Whitlock Brubeck ’45, both Pacific graduates, announced that their papers, recordings and memorabilia would be deposited at Pacific for study and research.
 In response to this gift, a treasure of historic American music and memorabilia, the University established The Brubeck Institute for the study, promotion and performance of American music.

 Pacific continues to enjoy national recognition for its leadership in higher education.
-The University has been listed as a “Best Value” (Top 50) by U.S. News & World Report every year since 2000 and is consistently ranked among the top 100 national universities in the country by U.S. News and others.
-Undergraduate applications have soared from approximately 5,300 in 2008 to more than 21,000 for fall 2011.
+The University has been listed as a “Best Value” (Top 50) by U.S. News & World Report every year since 2000.
+U.S. News also ranks Pacific very high for ethnic (Top 10) and economic (Top 5) diversity.
+In 2012, PayScale, which tracks salary information, ranked the University in the top 75 institutions in the United States for highest paid graduates.
+Undergraduate applications have soared from approximately 5,300 in 2008 to nearly 23,000 for fall 2012.